ellisgl/GeekLab-Conf/docs/YAML.md

 ### Usage
-Setup a primary INI (system.yaml, main.yaml, moneky.yaml or what ever you want to call it).
+Setup a primary YAML (system.yaml, main.yaml, moneky.yaml or what ever you want to call it).
 See [/tests/data/ini/system.yaml](/tests/data/ini/system.yaml) for an example.

 This base file does not have any sections (but it could).
 The important property is `conf[]`, this tells the loader which INI files to load up, and this is put in order, since we are merging/combining/replacing stuff from the previous imports.